Assurant Life of Canada AKA Purple Shield

 Assurant Life of Canada has held a place at this table for a long time.
 In fact, one could argue that they in fact built that very table.
 They’ve been entrenched in the funeral funding business for decades and with increased competition, it will be interesting to see if they can hold on to their market share.

 If you want to know more about final expenses or funeral insurance?
 Check out my post here.

-So lets find out more about Assurant Insurance - which is also linked to Purple Shield Canada.
+So let's find out more about Assurant Insurance - which is also linked to Purple Shield Canada.

 GREAT!
-I didn't realize they were one in the same thing
+I didn't realize they were connected.

 Assurant Life of Canada is the single largest provider of preneed life insurance plans in Canada that fund final expense or funeral costs.